C O N T E M P O R A R Y A B S T R A C T E D L A N D S C A P E S & S E A S C A P E S

 About the Artist...

 Christine is an American landscape painter (b.
-1957 Syracuse, NY).
+1957 Syracuse, NY) with studios in Elmira, NY and Palm Coast, FL.
 Her degree in physical geography and studio art from Plymouth State University (NH) supplied her with a unique and heightened appreciation for New England landforms.
 Prior to becoming a full time painter she had a varied and successful business life.
 After college Sullivan wanted to remain at her summer residence of Cape Cod and landed a job as a cartographer with the Butterworth Map Company.
 Here she also learned the graphic arts and publishing business but the winters were harsh and she later moved back to her hometown of Fayetteville, NY and worked as Chief Cartographer for a larger map-making company, Marshall Penn-York.
 She then transitioned into advertising, starting with a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation where she quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
 Concurrently her personal life was expanding as she and her husband, Jim, had a beautiful baby girl in 1991.
 Christine, now working long hours in the office as Creative Director and even more hours as a new mom, found the perfect release - painting.
 Her watercolors, once inspired by the works of Andrew Wyeth, were now leaning to a more abstract approach and soon a unique style emerged and she began showing and selling her work.

 In 1994, after three of Syracuse's most brutal winters, Christine's career took another jump as she was recruited to help launch a new cable television network, the Golf Channel, and she and her young family picked up roots and moved to Orlando, FL.
 Over the next fifteen years Christine and her in-house creative team built the company into an international brand and garnered several national and international awards.
 As this left little time for painting Sullivan would visit several museums across the United States while traveling, returning often to The Art Institute of Chicago where she would sit in front of a large Pollock with a deep yearning.
 She was also inspired by the progress her mother, E. Gloria Coffman, was making as a painter on Cape Cod.
 Her parents had vacationed in East Orleans with their four children (Christine has three older brothers) every summer since 1964 and were able to realize their retirement dream in 1986 when they moved there full-time.
 Her mom, after a forty year hiatus, picked up her brushes and was quickly gaining success.
 Together, they would gallery hop, review paintings and talk about the art life.
 Each time, she left the Cape quietly knowing this is what she was meant to do with her life.
 And she didn't want to wait.
 A discussion shortly followed and in 2009, her daughter off to college, she walked away from her position as Senior Vice President at the Golf Channel and began her journey as a professional artist.